hajarmekamy/hajarmekamy/README.md

 - 👀 I’m interested in programming, reading, traveling, and martial arts.

 - 👩🏻‍🔬  Subjects wise I am very interested in psychology and sociology and how the brain works in depth & not least science and its mysteries!

-- 🌱 I’m currently working as a consultant at Strategic 9, part of Qgroup.

 - 📫 How to reach me hajarmekamy@gmail.com